.

-As you can see, her shoulders and hips are in balance (though some 8 shapes have narrower sloped shoulders, and wider hips, so should dress their upper body like an A shape, and lower body like an 8 shape).
+As you can see in this real life example, shoulders and hips are in balance (though some 8 shapes have narrower sloped shoulders, and wider hips, so should dress their upper body like an A shape, and lower body like an 8 shape).

 Notice her high hip – I’ve marked it on this photo.
 They often feel they carry their weight in the behind.